Why PMDD Makes You Question Life

 The catastrophes of what I experienced and the subsequent dark hole I sunk into forced me into ‘fight or flight’, sparking questions and a curiosity for life I hadn’t previously experienced.

-I knew I wanted things to change.
-I knew I had desires for a better life, but I just didn’t know how to reach there.
+I knew I wanted things to change, and I had the desire for a better life, but I just didn’t know how to reach it.

-It was time for me to release the self-reliance and allow dependence on a God who loved me more than I knew.
+That’s when I decided to release utter self-reliance, allowing full dependence on a God who loved me more than I knew.

-It was a rekindling of something I once had but this time with greater intention because I was desperate.
+It was the rekindling of something I once had, but this time with greater intention because I was desperate.

 Image by ASphotofamily on freepik

-This decision saw my faith slowly begin to develop and with it a new vigour and desire to commit to actions that would move my life forward positively amidst my ongoing condition.
+This decision saw my faith slowly begin to develop, and with it a new vigour and desire to commit to actions that would move my life forward despite the condition.

 Image by freepik

-This was my discovery of a cycle that would uplift my mood so much that my feel-good feelings began to counteract the symptoms I’d typically experience with the condition.
+This led me to discover a cycle that lifted my mood so significantly that those optimistic feelings began to counteract the symptoms I typically experienced with the condition.

 Image by freepik

-It was a ‘worked happiness’ that took effort and consistency but my desire to desperately fight PMDD’s violently disruptive nature was enough to see me commit to this path.
+It was a ‘worked happiness’ that took effort and consistency, but my desire to fight PMDD’s violently disruptive nature was enough to see me commit to such a path.

 As a result of my continued effort behind the scenes, I realised I was becoming the person I always was — elevating in my true identity.